linked-planet/opencpms-steve/README.md

 # Introduction

-OpenCPMS is a fork of the incredibly project [SteVe](https://github.com/RWTH-i5-IDSG/steve), with the aim of building a lightweight and comprehensive open source Charge Point Management System (CPMS/CSMS).
+OpenCPMS is a fork of the incredible project [SteVe](https://github.com/RWTH-i5-IDSG/steve), with the aim of building a lightweight and comprehensive open source Charge Point Management System (CPMS/CSMS).

 ![Steve](src/main/resources/webapp/static/images/logo.png)